 WHAT HAPPENS AFTER YOU’RE CHARGED WITH DOMESTIC VIOLENCE?

 Most domestic violence cases often begin with a report made to the police by the victim leading to the formal charge and possible arrest of the defendant.
+In many cases, a police officer may be involved in applying for protection orders to ensure the safety of victims.
 Once you are charged with a domestic violence offence your matter will usually run the following course:

-1. Mention: Initially the matter begins at the local Court where your matter will be listed for mention, during this time the Court will make procedural orders, including for the prosecution to serve their evidence.
+- Mention: Initially the matter begins at the local Court where your matter will be listed for mention, during this time the Court will make procedural orders, including for the prosecution to serve their evidence.
+The Court may also consider protection orders to safeguard the safety of victims, and a police officer can play a key role in this process.

-2. Review and Advice: Once we have been served with the prosecution’s evidence against you, our lawyers will carefully study and conduct a detailed review of your case, this includes pinpointing inconsistencies in the evidence and checking whether the elements of the offences have been made.
+- Review and Advice: Once we have been served with the prosecution’s evidence against you, our lawyers will carefully study and conduct a detailed review of your case, this includes pinpointing inconsistencies in the evidence and checking whether the elements of the offences have been made.
 After our thorough analysis we will provide expert advice in relation to the best course forward – including whether to enter a plea of ‘Guilty’ or ‘Not guilty’.
 This is also the time where our lawyers, depending on your case, may be able to negotiate with prosecution to have your charges withdrawn.
+It is important to note that protection and safety for victims are central to the legal process, and breaching a protection order, such as by contacting the victim when prohibited, can result in further legal consequences.

 THE IMPORTANCE OF EARLY LEGAL ADVICE